-The American College of Medial Practice Executives (CMPE) offers a certification program for Medical Office Managers who have at least two years of experience working in a direct management position within a medical practice.
+The American College of Medical Practice Executives (CMPE) offers a certification program for Medical Office Managers who have at least two years of experience working in a direct management position within a medical practice.

-There are various associations available to Medical Office Professionals who which to access higher educational opportunities, professional skills development and networking abilities.
+There are various associations available to Medical Office Professionals who which to access higher educational opportunities, professional skills development, and networking abilities.

 This is a national professional association that has local chapters around the country.
-Medical office managers are also able to gain the benefits of discounts on important products, services and programs that can assist them with their career.
+Medical office managers are also able to gain the benefits of discounts on essential products, services, and programs that can assist them with their career.

 The Medical Group Management Association (MGMA) is also a national association that has various local chapters in some states.
-This professional association helps medical office managers gain access to industry data and survey information that helps the medical office manager make more informed decisions about the management of their medical practice.
+This professional association helps medical office managers gain access to industry data and survey information that allows the medical office manager make more informed decisions about the management of their medical practice.